 His obsession with the media business dates back to childhood when he became fascinated with local broadcasting, which manifest itself in some admittedly odd ways: Chris is a passionate fan of radio ID jingles and television news music, and has a persistent academic interest in the contractual relationship between broadcast television networks and their affiliate stations, and how that relationship has evolved over time.

-CSR Media, LLC
+c/o CSR Media, LLC

 info [at] chrisreed.com

 This is a personal website.
-The views and opinions expressed on this website are those of the author alone and are not purported to be those of any employer, client, customer, or other affiliated entity, whether past or present.
-Unless noted otherwise, the content on this site is not sponsored by or affiliated with any employer, client, customer, or associated entity.
+The views and opinions expressed here are those of the author alone and are not purported to be those of any employer, client, customer, or other affiliated entity, past or present.
+Unless expressly noted otherwise, the content on this site is neither sponsored by nor affiliated with any employer, client, customer, or associated entity.

 This site participates in the Amazon Services LLC associates program and other similar affiliate programs, which means we may generate revenue, at no extra cost to you, when you click on certain links on this site.